expressjs/expressjs.com/guide/routing.md

 <h2 id="app-route">app.route()</h2>

-Chainable route handlers for a route path can be created using `app.route()`.
+You can create chainable route handlers for a route path by using `app.route()`.
-Since the path is specified at a single location, it helps to create modular routes and reduce redundancy and typos.
-For more information on routes, see [Router() documentation](/4x/api.html#router).
+Because the path is specified at a single location, creating modular routes is helpful, as is reducing redundancy and typos.
+For more information about routes, see: [Router() documentation](/4x/api.html#router).

-Here is an example of chained route handlers defined using `app.route()`.
+Here is an example of chained route handlers that are defined by using `app.route()`.

 ~~~js
 app.route('/book')